-- 3.3.1.16 In any new plan of subdivision, Low-Rise residential development applications should provide at least 50% of new single, semi-detached and townhouses with occupancy-ready Additional Residential Units to provide for safe, more affordable rental housing options within new developments. - 3.3.1.17 Residential care homes, supportive housing and retirement communities will be permitted in all designations and overlays that allow residential uses, subject to the built form and urban design policies of this Plan, with a priority placed on those locations with access to existing or planned transit. - 3.3.1.18 The City will pursue the following actions to support affordable and innovative housing types and creative housing programs to help meet existing and future housing needs: - a.
+- 3.3.1.17 Residential care homes, supportive housing and retirement communities will be permitted in all designations and overlays that allow residential uses, subject to the built form and urban design policies of this Plan, with a priority placed on those locations with access to existing or planned transit. - 3.3.1.18 The City will pursue the following actions to support affordable and innovative housing types and creative housing programs to help meet existing and future housing needs: - a.
 Review and revise existing policies, programs, and regulations to remove barriers and support innovative, energy efficient, and creative housing options, such as multi-generational housing that supports large family structures, single room occupancy, shared housing, co-housing, cooperative-housing and 2+ bedroom apartment units for families; and, - b.
 Support innovative housing solutions, such as prefabricated and manufactured housing, 3-D printed housing, and tiny houses. - 3.3.1.19 Brampton will manage the provision and impacts of short-term rentals in the City through the Short-Term Rental By-law and any amendments to the same. - 3.3.1.20 Developments that propose innovative home-ownership opportunities including shared equity housing, rent-to-own developments, Community Land Trusts and co-operatives, among others are supported.